Fishing for clues to how air pollution affects the heart

 As part of this work, she conducted research at the site of the 2010 Deepwater Horizon oil spill in the Gulf of Mexico to understand how the presence of oil affects the hearts of marine life such as tunas.
 She has also studied the effects of offshore oil rig leaks on the cod and halibut hearts in Norway (watch video).

 These studies showed that the oil caused arrhythmias and cardiotoxicity in these fish.
-This led Dr Shiels and one of her colleagues at Bristol, Professor Jules Hancox, to wonder whether the cardiotoxic mechanisms are the same across vertebrates, and whether other forms of pollution could have similar effects on the cardiovascular systems of these organisms.
+This led Professor Shiels and one of her colleagues at Bristol, Professor Jules Hancox, to wonder whether the cardiotoxic mechanisms are the same across vertebrates, and whether oil and petrol-based pollution could have similar effects on the cardiovascular systems of these organisms.

-While applying for a project grant from the British Heart Foundation (BHF) to investigate this further, Dr Shiels and her team started to look at the evidence for interactions between heart disease and polycyclic aromatic hydrocarbons (PAHs), chemicals that naturally occur in fuels like oil, but that are also produced when these fuels and other substances like tobacco are burned.
+Funded by the British Heart Foundation (BHF), Professor Shiels and her team started to look at the evidence for interactions between heart disease and polycyclic aromatic hydrocarbons (PAHs), chemicals that naturally occur in fuels like oil, but that are also produced when these fuels and other substances like tobacco are burned.

-They were particularly interested in the way that PAHs coat the carbon core of particulate matter (PM), which comprises all of the liquid and solid particles that are suspended in the air.
+They were particularly interested in PAHs like phenanthrene, because it is found at high levels in both the gases and particles (particulate matter - PM) found in air pollution.
 PM 2.5, which is a relatively small size, is associated with poor human health, including worsened lung and heart conditions.

 Gulf oil spill is shown on a beach on June 12, 2010 in Gulf Shores, Alabama.